Local North Queensland information for Local North Queenslanders.

-Adding iron obviously counteracts an iron deficiency, but since iron ties up phosphorous it will also cure a phosphorous toxicity.
+Adding iron obviously counteracts an iron deficiency, but since iron ties up phosphorus it will also cure a phosphorus toxicity.
 Furthermore, iron tends to lower the pH of the soil, and since natives require an acid (i.e. low) pH, then iron helps to fix this problem too.
 Please read Info-sheet No 5 “Fertilising your native plants”.

-Don’t use fertilisers with a phosphorous content of more than 3%.
-While it is possible to fix the problem with iron, the chances are that you’ll kill your plants with phosphorous first.
+Don’t use fertilisers with a phosphorus content of more than 3%.
+While it is possible to fix the problem with iron, the chances are that you’ll kill your plants with phosphorus first.

 Banksias are particularly prone to iron deficiency, and benefit from an applications of iron chelates as soon as you see the foliage starting to yellow.

 Mulch is a thick layer of organic material spread over a garden bed like a blanket.
 Mulch is placed ON TOP of the soil and acts as an insulating layer to reduce evaporation, keep the soil cool and prevent weed growth.

 Mulch is undecomposed organic matter (such as hay, wood chips etc.) and should NEVER be dug into the soil, as it will cause nitrogen drawdown and yellowing in your plants.